ChrisRx/exp/env/README.md

 ```

 The field value is injected into the expression scope allowing for it to be referenced by the field name.

+> [!TIP]
+> Along with the exact name, the pseudo-variable `self` can be used to refer to the field value